Effective: Moved to Policy Library from UPM 3.7(1) and UPM 3.7(2)

-The payment of additional compensation requires prior approval from the senior vice president and provost (SVPP) for requests for faculty and for teaching to be done by staff; requests for staff (for duties other than teaching) require approval of university human resources (UHR).
+The payment of additional compensation requires prior approval from the senior vice president and provost (SVPP) for requests for faculty and for teaching to be done by staff; requests for staff (for duties other than teaching) require approval by the respective HR Service Delivery Team.
 This option provides payment for services above and beyond the faculty or staff member's salary as additional compensation.
 Additional compensation may be approved only when it is determined that an employer/employee relationship exists in regards to the services to be performed.
 (When the person is performing as an independent contractor, the professional services agreement procedures outlined by Procurement Services apply; see Resources below.)

 The unit requesting the services, the primary employing unit, and the individual must agree to the specific work arrangements.
-A formal request to pay additional compensation is submitted to the SVPP or to UHR.
+A formal request to pay additional compensation is submitted to the SVPP or to the HR Service Delivery Team.

-The request will be returned when the approval is granted, at which time the work may begin.
+Notification will be provided when the approval is granted, at which time the work may begin.
 Unless otherwise stipulated, reasonable efforts will be made to assure additional compensation is paid during the pay period in which the services are performed.

 Distance Education; CEPD

 An additional compensation payment is automatically allowed, as an exception to the additional compensation provision above, when:

 - The faculty or staff member teaches a for-credit course under the college's distance education policy, or